f-squirrel/f-squirrel.github.io/_posts/2023-04-25-disabling-disqus.md

 I assume that my blog has reached the minimum number of visitors, and Disqus decided that the time has come.
 As I said, was prepared to see some ads, but four pages are too much, to say the least.

 As a result, I am disabling Disqus comments except for the posts that already have comments.
-Most of the old posts have links to social networks, and all the new ones (including this one) will have links to Twitter, LinkedIn, and sometimes Reddit.
+Most of the old posts have links to social networks, and all the new ones (including this one) will have links to Twitter, LinkedIn, and sometimes Reddit (I am still afraid of people there).
 I would be happy to see your comments there!

 Please share your thoughts on [Twitter](https://twitter.com/dbdanilov/status/1650905156534386688),